Learn of Christ

 The promise echoes what God said in Genesis 12: "In thee shall all families of the earth be blessed."
 Now, after the test, it is deepened and secured.
 The angel makes it clear: this blessing to the nations comes because of Abraham's obedience.
 Paul unpacks it: "Even as Abraham believed God, and it was accounted to him for righteousness...
 So then they which be of faith are blessed with faithful Abraham" (Gal.
 3:6-7, 9).
 And Galatians 3:16 says this blessing to "all nations" points specifically to Christ: "Now to Abraham and his seed were the promises made... which is Christ."

-When you have finally, completely, let go of what matters most, the next word from God is not rebuke.
-It is blessing.
-Not comfort, necessarily-the pain of having offered Isaac does not erase-but a kind of blessing that says: your obedience was not wasted.
+When you have finally, completely, let go of what matters most, the next word from God is blessing.
+It may arrive without erasing the pain of having offered Isaac, but it says this: your obedience was not wasted.
 It was the thing that changed everything.
 Whatever you have surrendered at God's command becomes the door through which His blessing flows, not just to you, but through you to the world.

 Genesis 22:19The Return